V-Sekai-fire/aria-character-core/decisions/075-complete-temporal-planning-solver.md

 - **Focused scope**: Temporal extensions to proven HTN planner rather than greenfield development
 - **Realistic task count**: Reduced from 84 to 90 tasks with accurate completion tracking
 - **Architecture alignment**: Plan now reflects actual AriaEngine.Planner, AriaEngine.State, and test infrastructure
+- **Cold boot resequencing**: Reorganized all 90 tasks into 26 dependency levels for incremental, testable progress
+- **Minimal viable dependencies**: Each task can only be started when its dependencies are complete
+- **Continuous testability**: Every dependency level includes testable deliverables

 ---